NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 - 1 Byte: Error code
 - Variable: First 24 byte of original message

 This error message is reserved for use by the protocol.
 For application errors use the command message.
+All errors are logged at the hop.

 ## Registration

+A new endpoint chooses its parent itself.
+Since the nRF listening is limited to six devices and it has to listen to its parent, the number of children for each device is limited to five.
+A new endpoint sends a discover message to all possible IDs.
+Each device, that receives this message, responds with its ID and distance to the root if it has a slot available.
+The new endpoint chooses the device with the lowest distance and performs a connection quality check by sending 100 pings and measuring the RTT and the response rate.
+If the quality is less than a certain threshold, the device with the next highest distance is selected and tested.
+This is done until a device with a good connection is found.

 If the endpoint has been registered already or is assigned a static ID, it sends it's ID to the hub or another endpoint, which will be the new endpoint's parent.
 The parent sends a Route Creation message to the hub.
 Each hop on the way adds the new endpoint to it's routing list with all previous hops flagged invalid and adds itself to the hop list of the route creation message.
 The hub pings the ID of the new endpoint to check if the endpoint tries to hijack an ID.
 If the ping does not get a response, the registration is accepted and an accept message is sent.
 Each hop on the way validates the entry in the routing list.\
-If the endpoint is registered the first time, it sends a 0 as ID.
+If the endpoint is registered the first time, it sends a 0 as ID and sets its temporaray ID to the current timestamp.
+This allows multiple registrations at the same time with a low collision probability.
 The parent sends a Route Creation message to the hub.
-Each hop on the way adds the new endpoint to it's routing list with all previous hops flagged invalid and with the 0 as ID and adds itself to the hop list of the route creation message.
-The hub then assigns the next free ID in an accept message if there are is a free ID.
+Each hop on the way adds the new endpoint to it's routing list with all previous hops flagged invalid and with the temporaray ID and adds itself to the hop list of the route creation message.
+The hub then assigns the next free ID in an accept message if there is a free ID.
 Each hop on the way validates the entry and saves the correct ID in the routing list.\
 ![Diagram of an registration process example](Registration.png)

 ## Routing List